 - At least three learning outcomes/objectives for the student.

-Please see the example project description tasks, objectives and deliverable sections to gain an indication of the detail required.
 Please note you will be asked for more information in the project form you will submit, for example, the address where the project will take place, person specification, confirmation of employer’s and public liability insurance.

 You will need:

 - Employer’s liability insurance and Public Liability insurance

 - Ideally, London-based office space (zones 1-4) and equipment needed to complete the project (although we can accept remote placements)